zorael/kameloso/README.md

 * `windows`, default on Windows, equals `web`
 * `cygwin`, equals `colours+web` but with extra code needed for running it under the default Cygwin terminal (**mintty**)

+List them with `dub build --print-configs`.
 You can specify which to compile with the `-c` switch.
 Not supplying one will make it build the default for your operating system.

 ```bash
 $ dub build -c cygwin